 - View all the available automations:

 - If UiPath Assistant is connected to Orchestrator, processes from the environments and folders the Robot is a part of are displayed.
-Hovering over a process displays its name and the Orchestrator folder it's in.
+Hovering over a process displays its name, version and its folder.

 - If UiPath Assistant is not connected to Orchestrator, processes from the

 %ProgramData%\UiPath\Packagesfolder are displayed.
 The